atilara/single-price-grid-component/README.md

 ### 🛠 Deploy

-This simple website will be deployed using [Vercel](https://vercel.com).
+This simple website is being deployed using [Vercel](https://vercel.com), on this [link](https://single-price-grid-component-weld.vercel.app).

 ### 📄 License